khalid-tamine/StPrf-FlaskAPI-Datascience/README.md

 *	Eliminated some columns that were not correlated with the final grade 'G3'

 ## EDA
 I looked at the distributions of the data .
-Below are a few highlights from the plot.
+Below are a plot that shows the variations between the predicted and the true value and a plot for correlation test.

 ![alt text](images/model_performance.PNG "differences between true values and predicted values")
 ![alt text](images/Correlation.PNG "Correlations")